Murder of Shafilea Ahmed: Murder

 Inspector Mike Forrester of Cumbria Constabulary stated at an inquest hearing that "it was unclear whether all of Shafilea's body parts had been found" and that DNA tests "made it a one in a billion chance that the remains were those of anyone other than Shafilea".
 Shafilea's dentist said he was 90% sure that the lower jaw found was hers after examining the dental work carried out on it.

-Shafilea's parents, 51-year-old taxi driver Iftikhar Ahmed and 48-year-old housewife Farzana Ahmed, were released without charge after briefly having been arrested along with five other members of her extended family.
-Several of Shafilea's poems interested the police, notably "I Feel Trapped," which was interpreted as reflecting Shafilea's despairing emotional state.
+Shafilea's parents were released without charge after briefly having been arrested along with five other members of her extended family.
+Several of Shafilea's poems interested the police, notably "I Feel Trapped", which was interpreted as reflecting Shafilea's despairing emotional state.
 It described a hopeless life with a family who ignored her, and mentioned that she had run away from home several times.
 Shafilea's friend Sarah Bennett recalled an occasion when Shafilea had been branded a "slut" by her mother for dyeing her hair and wearing false nails.
 Neighbour Sheila Costello said, "She has been reported missing twice before and been found staying with friends.
 We heard they had an argument over an arranged marriage and that Shafi had run away.
 I hope nothing terrible has happened to her."

 After three years, Cheshire Constabulary had not established a suspect, although eight members of Shafilea's extended family were arrested on suspicion of conspiracy to pervert the course of justice.
 Proceedings against them were dropped.
 An unidentified human hair not from members of her immediate family was reportedly found on Shafilea's foot.
 In January 2008, the coroner's inquest held that Shafilea had been the victim of a "vile murder".